danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 **Medicine is slow to adopt what it discovers:** For example, in 1847, [Ignaz Semmelweis](https://en.wikipedia.org/wiki/Ignaz_Semmelweis), a physician in Vienna, found that doctors washing their hands with chlorinated lime before delivering babies cut maternity-ward deaths from over 18% to around 2%.
 The medical establishment rejected his findings, and hand washing didn't become standard practice for decades.

-**There's no one positioned to profit from proving it:** Imagine if the results from the Greece study mentioned above, small scale as they are, had been attributed to some new molecule that could be patented.
-In that case, surely a pharmaceutical company would be pouring in research funds and it would be written about in oncology journals.
+**There's no one positioned to profit from proving it:** Imagine if the results from the studies, small scale as they are, had been attributed to a new molecule that could be patented.
+In that case, surely a pharmaceutical company would be pouring in research funds to bring it to market.

 This isn't hypothetical.
 In 2024, the FDA and Health Canada approved [vorasidenib](https://www.fda.gov/drugs/resources-information-approved-drugs/fda-approves-vorasidenib-grade-2-astrocytoma-or-oligodendroglioma-susceptible-idh1-or-idh2-mutation), a drug that targets a specific IDH1 mutation, found mostly in slower-growing, lower-grade gliomas (not glioblastoma).
 It costs nearly 40K USD per month and is taken indefinitely, until progression or dose toxicity.